 Patrick Todd, CFA has been a portfolio manager since 2017 and an analyst since 2012 when he joined Harding Loevner.
 As an analyst, he focuses on health care and real estate companies.
 Mr. Todd graduated from Harvard University in 2002 and received an MBA in Applied Value Investing from Columbia Business School in 2011.
-Mr. Todd serves as a portfolio manager for the International Equity Portfolio, the International Developed Markets Equity Portfolio, and the International Carbon Transition Equity Portfolio Since January 2017, the International Developed Markets Equity Portfolio since September 2022, and the International Carbon Transition Equity Portfolio since December 2022.
+Mr. Todd serves as a portfolio manager for the International Equity Portfolio and the International Developed Markets Equity Portfolio.
+Mr. Todd has held his position with the International Equity Portfolio since January 2017 and the International Developed Markets Equity Portfolio since September 2022.